Jones v. United States (1890): Decision

-The court examined the issue as to whether the Guano Islands Act, specifically on the point of whether jurisdiction of US Law, applied to Navassa Island and thus the accused murders.
-The court claimed it did.
-Justice Horace Gray, wrote the decision of the court.
+The court examined the issue of the Guano Islands Act enabled the jurisdiction of the United States over Navassa Island and thus the murderers.
+The court held that it did.
+Justice Horace Gray wrote the opinion for a unanimous court.
 He stated that due to acts and amendments from Congress, any crime committed on the high seas would be directed and subject to trial within the state that the territorial waters belong to or the state in which the accused originates from.
-On this, Gray claims Jones was able to be tried despite not being within an incorporated state when the crime was committed.
+On this, Gray deemed Jones subject to the jurisdiction of Maryland, despite not being within its boundaries when committing the crime.
 Because of this reasoning, it was concluded that Section 6 of the Guano Islands Act was in line with settled law.

 It was then stated that Navassa Island fell within the act as it had confirmed supplies of guano and thus fell within all the rules and conditions stated within the act.
-Thus the court affirmed the decisions of the lower courts to charge Jones with murder and he was subsequently sentenced to death.
+Thus the court affirmed the decisions of the lower courts to charge Jones with murder and to sentence him to death.

 Aftermath

 Jones v.
-United States (1890) was a contentious case publicly at the time.
-Many saw it as a case of worker and Blacks rights against White overseers as all the supervisors killed on Navassa Island were White, and all those charged with murder were people of color.
+United States was a contentious case publicly at the time.
+Many saw it as a case of worker and black rights versus white overseers as all the supervisors killed on Navassa Island were white, and all those charged with murder were people of color.

-While the court upheld Henry Jones' death sentence, efforts by Black-run organizations and communities, as well as White jurors from the trials, to have the sentence commuted eventually reached President Benjamin Harrison.
+While the court upheld Henry Jones' death sentence, efforts by black-run organizations and communities, as well as white jurors from the trials, to have the sentence commuted eventually reached President Benjamin Harrison.
 Harrison subsequently commuted the sentences to prison time and the case was brought up in the 1891 State of the Union Address.